The Ultimate List of Indianapolis Area Fall Festivals and Events

 Zionsville Fall Festival

-Chills & Thrills in Lions Park is this year’s theme for the 69th annual fall festival.
+That ’70s Party is this year’s fitting theme for the 70th annual fall festival.
 Admission is free but parking at Lions Park is $8.
 This fall festival has something for the whole family to enjoy.
 Check out bounce houses, amusement rides, arts & crafts vendors, and the American Dream Car Show.
 Food vendors will have popular festival foods including pizza, elephant ears, popcorn, shaved ice, tenderloins, ribs, pulled pork, cotton candy, and much more.
-Saturday morning features a parade at 10 am.
-The route starts at Zionsville Community High School and continues along Mulberry Street, Ash Street, and then the 1.2 mile route will finish on Main Street.
-The parade includes local marching bands, colorful floats, and displays from local businesses and organizations.

 Fair on the Square

-September 10
+September 9-10

-This event is located around Danville’s downtown square and will feature food vendors, booths with crafts, and other items available for sale.
+This free event is located around Danville’s downtown square and will feature food vendors, booths with crafts, and other items available for sale.
 You can also catch entertainment provided by local bands.

 September 17